hercules-390/hyperion/README_CMakeBuildPrelim.txt

 CMake may be used for Hercules open source system builds as an alternative to GNU autotools (autogen.sh followed by configure followed by make).
-Tested on GNU/Linux and FreeBSD.
+Tested on GNU/Linux (Debian, Ubuntu, Leap), FreeBSD, and Solaris.

 Apple build support has been coded but testing on mac OS 10.10 Yosemite fails in the make command for Hercules; SoftFloat-3a builds successfully, and the CMake scripts complete without error.

-AIX and Solaris builds have not been tested.
+AIX builds have not been tested.

 Windows builds are not yet supported.
 That's comming.